till-s/mecatica-usb/doc/DataExchangeProtocol.md

 The burden of keeping track of the number of packets per microframe is put on the user; the `Usb2Core` cannot handle this internally.
-The application *must* indicate to which of up to three "slots" a particular data item belongs by setting the
+The application *must* indicate to which of up to three "slots" a particular data item belongs by setting the bits

-    mstInp.usr = "10" -- first of three packets
+    mstInp.usr = "0010" -- first of three packets
-    mstInp.usr = "01" -- second of three or first of two packets
+    mstInp.usr = "0001" -- second of three or first of two packets
-    mstInp.usr = "00" -- third of three, second of two or single packet(s)
+    mstInp.usr = "0000" -- third of three, second of two or single packet(s)

 For "normal" iso transfers (only one packet per microframe) the `usr` bits can simply tied to zero.